acbsp/bonafide.guru/en/contents.rst

 self-appointed gurus of ISKCON*.
 Those who are financially dependent on them would also *be verged* to the last.
 Unfortunately such motion is already taking place in ISKCON.
 This can bring about serious problems in spiritual field and discord between devotees.
-Is it really what Srila Prabhupada wanted?
+Is it really what |SP|
+wanted?
 To prevent such oncoming catastrophe it is necessary to unite into one joint family as it was bequeathed by |SP|.
 And then all problems will fade away.
 We shall hope that this book will help devotees to realize the importance, of this very relevant topic.